-Fill out an interest form to be notified when the hiring process begins: Click Here
+Fill out an interest form to be sent reminders: Click Here

 On December 21st, Recruit Class 24 completed week 8, of a 28 week academy, performing various search, rescue and rope skills during a live training evolution.
 Recruit Class 24 utilized Trooper 3 during training and was given the opportunity to meet the flight crew.
 They learned about the various capabilities of Trooper 3 which provides transport of sick and injured patients to the hospital, searching for missing persons and assisting state and local law enforcement agencies with a variety of missions.

 Trooper 3 is one of seven state helicopters, which are stationed by sections within the state of Maryland.
 Trooper 3 is housed in the "Frederick Section" and responds to Frederick, Washington, Carroll, and northern Montgomery counties which contains extremely diverse terrain.
 Due to the ever-increasing recreation on the Potomac River, the Appalachian Trail and Maryland’s mountains, there are many opportunities for aerial rescues.
 In fact, Trooper 3 has completed more hoist missions than all the other sections combined!

 Happy Holidays!!
 Personnel assigned to C-shift in Urbana wanted no child to go without a gift from Santa!
 On December 18th, they donated a collection of toys, purchased collectively by shift personnel, to students at Urbana Elementary School!

 - The academy is 28 weeks long.

 Do I have to fill out an application before taking the written test?

 - Yes, if the position for Firefighter/EMT Recruit is open and accepting applications you must complete and online application HERE prior to sitting for the written exam.